Cadets

 About the Cadet Program

-The Clark County Sheriff's Office Cadet Program is dedicated to providing a rewarding work and educational experience for the individual wishing to pursue a career in law enforcement.
-The Cadet Program allows college students the opportunity to receive paid on-the-job training in non-enforcement activities.
-Although being a Cadet is not a pre-requisite to becoming a Deputy Sheriff, we want to offer you every opportunity to gain experience and be successful in your chosen career!
+The Clark County Sheriff's Office Cadet Program provides a rewarding work and educational experience for the individual wishing to pursue a career in law enforcement.
+The Cadet Program gives hands on training in non-enforcement duties while working alongside members of the Enforcement, Corrections and Support Branches.
+Although being a Cadet is not a pre-requisite to becoming a Deputy Sheriff, Corrections Deputy or Support Specialist, we want to offer you every opportunity to gain experience and be successful in your chosen career!

 What does a Cadet do?